 As Beasley Allen previously reported, the U.S. Judicial Panel on Multidistrict Litigation (JPML) created a multidistrict litigation (MDL) for Physiomesh plaintiffs earlier this summer.
 The JPML reports the number of pending lawsuits has climbed to 92 since the MDL was created.
 And, with information collected by the U.S. Food and Drug Administration’s (FDA’s) MAUDE reporting system about adverse events involving the product, there is no doubt the claims will continue to rise.

 Physiomesh is manufactured by Ethicon, a subsidiary of Johnson & Johnson.
-According to Righting Injustice, more than 800 negative incidents involving the mesh have been reported to the FDA’s MAUDE.
+More than 800 negative incidents involving the mesh have been reported to the FDA’s MAUDE.
 The system allows doctors and hospitals to provide details about adverse events related to medical devices.
 Since Physiomesh was first approved by the FDA in 2010, medical professionals have reported 839 such events, including injuries and at least nine deaths, naming the mesh device as the culprit.

 Physiomesh, considered a medical device, is made of a flexible plastic called polypropylene and is used to repair weak abdominal muscles, called hernias.
 It is intended to reinforce the weakened area and prevent the hernia from reopening.
 Yet, once implanted, Physiomesh begins to erode.
 It has a higher rate of hernia recurrence and re-opening in patients using the device as compared to patients using similar devices.

 Two of the more recent lawsuits, consistent with previous lawsuit claims, provide a glaring backdrop of the pain and suffering patients report is associated with the mesh.